 But now, fundraising really has to change.
 If donors are still complaining in 18 months, government and the regulators will all step in—and then woe betide us.
 At least by then I’ll have the consolation of being able to hang up my boots with conscience clear, and nobody will disagree with me when I say, “Well, at least I tried.”

 At its heart, the proposition is devastatingly simple: If you are nice to people, they’ll be nice back to you.
 If giving is a good experience, donors will do more of it.
 If it isn’t a good experience, they’ll soon stop.
 A 5-year-old could grasp it.
 But not, it seems, fundraising leaders chasing quick hits and immediate returns.
 As a practical theory, it’s not enough to fill half a page—far less the four books I’ve written on the theme.
 (But don’t be put off, please.
-The books do provide step-by-step guides on how you can implement relationship fundraising in your organization).
+The books do provide step-by-step guides on how you can implement relationship fundraising in your organisation).

 Other fundraisers beware – this could be you